bgp/draft-ietf-peering-api/draft-ietf-grow-peering-api.md

 ASNs are Internet Number Resources assigned by RIRs and that the OAuth2 Authorization Server in use may not be operated by any of those RIRs, as it is the case of PeeringDB or any other commercial OAuth2 service, JWT claims that contain an ASN need be proved to be legitimately used by the initiator.
-This document proposes to attest ASN resource holdership using a mechanism based on RPKI ({{?RFC6480}}) and in particular with the use of RPKI Attested OAUth ({{draft-blahaj-grow-rpki-oauth}}).
+This document proposes to attest ASN resource holdership using a mechanism based on RPKI ({{?RFC6480}}) and in particular with the use of RPKI Attested OAuth ({{draft-blahaj-grow-rpki-oauth}}).

 Request integrity and proof of possession     {#integrity-and-possession}